jakobwes/Evaluating-Cross-lingual-Extractive-Question-Answering/experiment_code/Guide to the code.md

 The main component can be found in here.
 This code allows Question Answering (QA)-layer-probes to be attached after specified layers, trained on [SQuAD v1.1](https://rajpurkar.github.io/SQuAD-explorer/) and evaluated on the [MLQA-dataset](https://github.com/facebookresearch/MLQA).
 As output the experiment code gives out a big dictionary of results, that can easily be converted to json.

-This code is essentially a "click-and-run-version" of the code explained in the notebook.
 The user can specify in the first two cells the layers he/she want to probe after, the MLQA-evaluation language-pairs, the Hugginface model-name to do probing on and the batch-size for training.
 This allows to split up the experiments between different users and only probe certain layers at a time.
+Afterwards the code runs the training of the probes, whilst freezing the other layers, using the `run_qa.py`, and evaluates on MLQA for each specified language-pair.

 ## `XLM_finetune.ipynb`